This post may contain affiliate links. Click for complete disclosures.

 - Preheat the oven to 350 degrees.

 - Spoon the cookie dough into balls and place them 3 inches apart.
 These cookies do spread out, so make sure you give them some room.
-I usually use ½-1 TBS of dough per cookie, so they don't get overly big and are easier to handle.
+I usually use ½-1 tablespoon of dough per cookie, so they don't get overly big and are easier to handle.

 - Bake the cookies for 8-12 minutes, depending on your oven.
 You want the cookies to look flattened out and slightly golden.